PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 ### Loading PCAP files

-When we load a pcap file, whireshark shows its potential.
+When we load a pcap file, Wireshark shows its potential.

 ![Image](images/wireshark_pcap.png)